PolarCookie/WrathExtended/README.md

 I want to unify armor and spell resistance, so that all players for all kinds of damage can stack penetration.

 ### Pets
 All pets will gain 100% of the owners Powers, Penetration, Haste, Critical and Hit/Expertise rating.
+Pets will not gain any buffs, but inherit any buffs cast on the player, pets are considered an extension to the player character.

 ## Spell Scaling
 Since the beginning all spells worked on the model of `damage = base + coefficient * power`